1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 - ITOPS.
 - ONLOAD.
 (I suspect this is no longer required.)
 - OEIC_RECALC.
 - UVSCHEDULER.
-If this password is changed, the scheduler application, amngst others? will need to be changed to match.
+If this password is changed, the scheduler application, amongst others? will need to be changed to match.
 - SYS - When this password is changed, the Windows Task Scheduler jobs that run the backups will need changing too.